 Of course, this doesn’t mean you’ll see 30% performance improvements in all applications or games.

-For those interested in tweaking CPUs, the clear choice here is the Ryzen processors.
+For those interested in modifying CPUs, the obvious choice here is the Ryzen processors.

 AMD: 3 – Intel: 2